-Global markets mostly higher ahead of data-heavy week
+Global markets mostly higher ahead of busy week

 On Friday, the S&P 500 closed within 0.1% of its all-time high on July 26.

-Investor attention shifted to corporate earnings as tension eased after Washington and Beijing resumed negotiations.
+Investor attention has shifted to corporate earnings as tension eased after Washington and Beijing resumed negotiations.

 Both sides have imposed tariffs on billions of dollars of each other’s goods.
 The 15-month-old conflict has battered factories and farmers on both sides and spurred fears the global economy might tip into recession.